kolozarg/app-service-sample-workload/README.md

 ### To edit in Visual Studio

 1. Install [Adventureworks database example](https://learn.microsoft.com/sql/samples/adventureworks-install-configure)
-1. Get connnetion string and add it on appsettings.json
+1. Get connnetion string and add it to appsettings.json
 1. Open SimpleWebApp.sln with Visual Studio

 > :warning: there is a already compiled version (SimpleWebApp.zip) which is going to be used in the reference implementations.